frosteen/frosteen/README.md

 I delve into freelance projects as a full-time endeavor to stay updated with evolving technologies.
 With over 6 years of experience in Arduino, Raspberry Pi, and Python, I specialize in Full-Stack Development for both Web and Software applications, such as Image Processing, Object Detection, Automation/Web Scraping, Databases, AI/ML, Graphical User Interfaces, and Hardware/Software Development.

 I have 3 years of hands-on experience in both Network Data LAN-WAN and Enterprise Networks; I specialize in implementing Cisco's Automation and SD-WAN Solutions.
-I've received multiple awards in each company I've worked for, consistently exceeding customer expectations.
-Commended by both lead and higher-ups' managers, I bring not only technical expertise but also strong work ethics, efficiently leading teams of both Network and Software Engineers.
+Galloping Horse Award, Huawei (2021).
+Network Product Line Achiever, Accenture (2023).
+Software and automation engineer for a US managed service provider, owning delivery end to end, mentoring developers and acting as the escalation point colleagues record in their own notes.
 I assure you that I would be a great asset to your company.

 </p>